The Pandora's Box Problem with Sequential Inspections: Characterizations of Optimal Policies

-Note that the threshold $y$ associated with stopping is not part of this expression as we assumed that condition~\eqref{eq:myopic_stopping_condition} does not hold.
-We refer to the box attaining the largest threshold as the {\em leading box}.
+Having characterized the optimal stopping criterion, we now focus on states $(\mathcal{C}, \mathcal{P}, y)$ in which stopping is not optimal.
 Here, there are two possibilities: $\sigma_M(\mathcal{C}, \mathcal{P})$ corresponds either to an F-threshold or a P-threshold.
 The next theorem establishes that in the former case, it is optimal to F-open the leading box.
 This condition holds regardless of whether the leading box is closed or partially-opened.

 \begin{theorem} There exists an optimal policy that immediately F-opens the leading box in every state $(\mathcal{C}, \mathcal{P}, y)$ where stopping is suboptimal and $\sigma_M (\mathcal{C}, \mathcal{P})$ is an F-threshold. \end{theorem} The proof of this result appears in Appendix~\ref{appendix:thm_just_strong}.
 The crux of it is constructing a policy that F-opens the leading box, and then showing that this policy achieves a larger expected profit than any alternative one using interchange and coupling arguments.
 Compared to the standard Pandora's box problem, the main difficulty here is that P-opening introduces more courses of action to consider (e.g., P-open the leading box or alternative ones).
 Hence, our proof carefully distinguishes between different cases, where the leading box is P-opened and those where it is closed, and proceeds by induction.
 We need to quantify the value of information gathered by P-opening in order to eventually rule out this option.
 To this end, we upper bound this quantity using a probabilistic coupling, which exploits the dynamic programming tree locally.